rossreicks/nest-next-starter/docs/DATABASE_SETUP.md

 You now have a complete PostgreSQL + Kysely setup with:
 - ✅ Type-safe database queries
 - ✅ Automated migrations system
-- ✅ Type generation from schema
+- ✅ Manual type definitions for full control
 - ✅ NestJS dependency injection
 - ✅ Environment-based configuration
 - ✅ Seed and clear commands

 To recreate this in a new project, follow the steps in order:
-1. Install packages
+1. Create docker-compose.yml for PostgreSQL
+2. Start PostgreSQL: `docker-compose up -d`
+3. Install packages: `pnpm add kysely pg && pnpm add -D @types/pg tsx`
-2. Configure environment variables
+4. Configure environment variables
-3. Create database module and providers
+5. Create database module and providers
-4. Create migrations folder and runner script
+6. Create migrations folder and runner script
+7. Create database.types.ts with your table definitions
-5. Register DatabaseModule in AppModule
+8. Register DatabaseModule in AppModule
-6. Run migrations and generate types
+9. Run migrations: `pnpm db:migrate:up`
-7. Start building your application!
+10. Start building your application!